Here teachers can find resources

 Module on School health promotion

 Each year, SHE will provide a new module on school health promotion to be used in the classroom.
 The modules are made for teachers to use with classes in primary and secondary school.
-The first module was ready in October 2019 and has health and health promotion in general as theme.

 The aim of these first materials for teachers is to: introduce key pillars and concepts for health promoting schools describe health literacy and action competence as outcomes of school health education highlight the importance of student participation to promote core values of SHE and give examples for teaching activities that support learning of concepts and topics, but also opportunities for students to participate in developing the school environment in a more health promoting direction.